GLOBAL MARKETS-Stocks rally on strong earnings, oil gains | Headlines

 GLOBAL MARKETS-Stocks rally on strong earnings, oil gains

-Videogame retailer GameStop Corp rose 11.12% to $100.01, clawing back ground after plunging from a peak of $483 last week.
-The retail investors' push-back on the shorting by hedge funds of GameStop and other stocks has caused soul-searching as investors reposition portfolios, said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.
+Videogame retailer GameStop Corp rose 9.80% to $98.82, clawing back a bit of ground after plunging from a peak of $483 last week.
+The retail investors' push-back on the shorting by hedge funds of GameStop and other stocks has caused investors to reposition their portfolios, said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.

+"There was a lot of selling last week and then a lot of buying since then," Ghriskey said.
+"We are in earnings season and that means volatility in individual securities, both on the positive side and negative side," he said.
+U.S. Treasury Secretary Janet Yellen has called a meeting of officials that could clamp tougher regulation on hedge funds, small investors and stockbrokers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)